We are a Teaching for Mastery School

 Maths Curriculum Implementation:

 Mathematics will be taught using the long term planning from White Rose as a basis and teachers will use the small steps in learning from here to support the teaching for mastery approach.
 Teachers however have the freedom to tailor the order of the small steps to create a carefully planned delivery of skills that support learning.
 Due to the outbreak of Covid 19, teachers are aware that children may have gaps in their learning and will use the new guidance from the Department for Education Ready to Progress Criteria and new White Rose recovery documents to address this.
 As we are a Teaching for Mastery School, we also use other resources to support of teaching and allow children to see learning in a variety of ways.
 It is this that gives the children breadth and depth of understanding.
-We use Maths No Problem, Deepening Understanding and Teaching for Mastery documentation from the NCETM (National Centre for Excellence in the Teaching of Mathematics).
+We use Maths No Problem, Deepening Understanding, NCETM Spines for place value, addition/subtraction, multiplication/division and fractions.
+We also use Teaching for Mastery documentation from the NCETM (National Centre for Excellence in the Teaching of Mathematics).

 Aims of the 2014 National Curriculum: